Generalized Mean Absolute Directional Loss for Machine Learning Trading Models

 One potential direction to address this issue is to explore alternative penalization structures that could result in smoother gradients, making the optimization process more stable and efficient.
 Such modifications might allow for better alignment of the loss function with the requirements of gradient-based learning algorithms and make the function more reliable and consistent in model training outcomes.

-Finally, generalizing the functional form of MADL could improve its flexibility and applicability.
-By adapting the loss function to account for the varying actual returns with different reward structures, it would become better suited to diverse investment scenarios.
-This refinement would allow MADL to optimize strategies that rely on frequent trading by including penalization for high trading costs.
+Finally, generalizing the form of MADL could improve its flexibility and applicability.
+By adapting the loss function to account for the varying actual returns with different rewards, it would become better suited to diverse investment scenarios.
+This would allow MADL to optimize strategies that rely on frequent trading by including penalization for high trading costs.

-Addressing these inefficiencies will significantly improve MADL's robustness, making it a more versatile and effective tool for designing profitable investment strategies.
+Addressing these issues will significantly improve MADL's robustness, making it a more versatile and effective tool for designing profitable investment strategies.